Arab Blues

-Arab Blues (Un divan à Tunis) is a 2019 French-Tunisian comedy film written and directed by Manele Labidi Labbé, in her feature debut.
+Arab Blues (أريكة في تونس, Un divan à Tunis) is a 2019 French-Tunisian comedy film written and directed by Manele Labidi Labbé, in her feature debut.
 Starring Golshifteh Farahani as Selma, it follows a psychoanalyst moving back to her native Tunisia.

 The film had its world premiere in the Giornate degli Autori section of the 76th Venice International Film Festival on 4 September 2019.
 It was theatrically released in France on 12 February 2020 by Diaphana Distribution, and in Tunisia on 26 February by Hakka Distribution.

 Plot

 The film is about a Tunisian psychoanalyst Selma who, after having been educated in Paris, moves back to Tunisia to open a psychoanalytic practice.